Information and assurance on the key security and data protection controls for orgvue.

-New suppliers that have access to Concentra organisational data or physical locations are subject to information security risk assessments as part of the onboarding process.
+New suppliers that have access to orgvue organizational data or physical locations are subject to information security risk assessments as part of the onboarding process.
 Existing supplier risks are assessed through the risk management program.

-Security incidents are managed through the Concentra Incident Management Policy and Concentra Security Incident Handling Policy which are communicated to staff through our LMS system.
+Security incidents are managed through the orgvue Incident Management Policy and orgvue Security Incident Handling Policy which are communicated to staff through our LMS system.

-Concentra commits to notify clients of security incidents which may impact their data within 24 hours which is formalised in the standard orgvue terms and conditions.
+orgvue commits to notify clients of security incidents which may impact their data within 24 hours which is formalized in the standard orgvue terms and conditions.

-Concentra has a formal Business Continuity Policy. orgvue is hosted on highly available AWS infrastructure leveraging multiple AWS Availability Zones to provide geographical data centre fault tolerance.
+orgvue has a formal Business Continuity Policy. orgvue is hosted on highly available AWS infrastructure leveraging multiple AWS Availability Zones to provide geographical data center fault tolerance.
 Multiple AWS data center facilities would need to fail to result in orgvue being unavailable.

 orgvue data is backed up daily and retained for 30 days within the same AWS Region infrastructure where the production service is hosted from.
 Backup data remains encrypted at rest, highly available and backed by AWS SLAs committing to durability of 99.999999999% across multiple Availability Zones.